gfriedman77/ai-nutrition-grader/README.md

 ## Introduction

 ### Inspiration
-The "AI nutrition grader" builds upon "Presenting Nutritrack," project that won my team an AI app design pitch competition when we presented a custom CNN proof-of-concept and discussed our business plan.
+The "AI nutrition grader" builds upon "Presenting Nutritrack," a project that won my team an AI app design pitch competition when we presented a custom CNN proof-of-concept and discussed our business plan.

 ### Design